-Localized trip generation of the proposed project was calculated using a trip-based analysis and information in the 2002 Transportation Impacts Analysis Guidelines for Environmental Review (SF Guidelines) developed by the San Francisco Planning Department.14 The proposed project would generate an estimated 163 person trips (inbound and outbound) on a weekday daily basis, consisting of 58 person trips by auto, 59 transit trips, 20 walk trips, and 26 trips by other modes.
-During the p.m. peak hour, the proposed project would generate an estimated 28 person trips, consisting of 10 person trips by auto (nine vehicle trips accounting for vehicle occupancy data for this census tract), 10 transit trips, three walk trips, and four trips by other modes.
+The proposed project would construct one mixed-use and one residential building with a total of 37 dwelling units and 3,583 square feet of retail space.
+Localized trip generation for the proposed project was calculated using a trip-based analysis and information in the 2002 Transportation Impacts Analysis Guidelines for Environmental Review (SF Guidelines) developed by the San Francisco Planning Department.20 The proposed project would generate an estimated 855 person trips (inbound and outbound) on a weekday daily basis, consisting of 303 person trips by auto (184 vehicle trips accounting for vehicle occupancy data for this Census Tract), 189 transit trips, 263 walk trips and 100 trips by other modes.
+During the p.m. peak hour, the proposed project would generate an estimated 103 person trips, consisting of 36 person trips by auto (25 vehicle trips accounting for vehicle occupancy data for this Census Tract), 25 transit trips, 30 walk trips and 12 trips by other modes.